sfbrigade/data-covid19-sfbayarea/README.md

 ## Data Models
 The data models are in JSON format and are located in the `data_models` directory.
 For more information, see the [data model readme](./data_models/README.md).

+## Data Models
+The data models are in JSON format and are located in the `data_models` directory.
+For more information, see the [data model readme](./data_models/README.md).

 ## Development

 We use CircleCI to lint the code and run tests in this repository, but you can (and should!) also run tests locally.